Add as a Google preferred source

 External links are one of the clearest signals search engines use to decide which pages deserve to rank.

 A simple next step is to start small and concrete.
-Audit your current outbound links, fix obvious problems, and improve weak anchor text.
-Then plan one or two new linkable assets and start reaching out to a short, handpicked list of sites that would truly benefit from them.
+Audit your current outbound links, fix obvious problems, and improve weak content.
+Then plan one or two new linkable assets and start reaching out to others.

 Frequently asked questions